 Sometimes a phone call will be your quickest and easiest way to learn a pronunciation.
 Most people responding to such calls are surprised at the request but eager and happy to help you.
 I imagine that such calls become interesting anecdotes that the person relates to friends or family.

-Calling after-hours usually will connect to an outgoing voice mail recording that will say the pronunciation.
-Whenever someone answers the phone and says the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂
+Calling after-hours usually will connect to an outgoing voice mail recording that will include the pronunciation.
+If you feel shy when someone answers the phone with the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂

 Librarians and realtors usually are happy to tell you the pronunciations of street names.
 Several narrators have told me that hotel employees also are very helpful about local place names.
 Also, the property tax assessor’s office is a good resource for street and neighborhood names.
 Some narrators have consulted with a university linguistics department in their research.